 Layered Eggnog Cheesecake bars with a gingersnap crust, creamy cheesecake filling and snickerdoodle cookie topping!
-This is the ultimate dessert recipe, and it’s easy enough to make!
+This is the ultimate dessert recipe for eggnog lovers and it’s a cinch to make.

 The crust.
 I used a whole bag of crushed gingersnaps for this gorgeous, flavorful crust.
 You can always substitute graham crackers or nilla wafers if you prefer, but I love the tanginess the gingersnap cookies give these bars.